 In Phase 2, the average change in number of cues selected and fixation duration on each cue are measured.
 Practice effects in gaze behaviour, reflected by the slope of decreasing cues selected across trials—are also measured.
 These gaze parameters are compared across groups using t-tests.
 Regression analyses examine whether they predict test outcomes.

+All test outcomes are compared across sex, spatial abilities and navigation preferences with t-test.
+Main and interaction effects between variables are examined as in Figure 1.

 Part 5: Ethics

 Ethics application will be covered by supervisor.